RyanThomas/urban-epi/README.md

 ## Setup
 Importantly, the repo is intended to be cloned into a directory parent directory and renamed "source".
 In other words, the name of the directory once it is cloned should be "source", and it should be in a parent directory.

-`mkdir urban_epi` This is to make the parent directory called 'urban_epi'.
+`mkdir urban_epi/ && cd urban_epi ` This is to make the parent directory called 'urban_epi'.
 Feel free to call this something else.
 In my environment, it is called urban_epi.</br>
 `git clone http://github.com/ryanthomas/urban-epi.git source` to clone and rename the diectory.

 ## Anaconda Installation